dskanth/Lumen_CRUD_And_REST_API/readme.md

 ## Steps to deploy

-1. Create a database in your PhpMyAdmin, and import the products.sql file to it
+1. Create a database in your PhpMyAdmin, and import the database.sql file to it
-2. Specify the database settings in the .env file
+2. Specify the database configuration in the .env file